highlightxyz/generative-art/README.md

 ## Data provided by hl-gen.js

 The hl-gen.js script also gives you direct access to a number of pieces of data from the blockchain, including the transaction hash, block hash, minting wallet address, token ID, edition size, and more.
-All of these pieces of data are available on the `hl.tx` object. **⚠️ Note that all of the values are returned as strings.**
+All of these pieces of data are available on the `hl.tx` object.

+> [!NOTE]
+> Note that all of the values discussed below are returned as strings.

 **hash**